straight-tamago/misaka-watchOS/README.md

 # misaka-watchOS

-# ??? - watchOS 9.1
+## SupportOS: watchOS ?? - 9.1

-You need to use xcode to install it.
+You can change the English font to your favorite one.

-If you want to use your own font, please replace font.ttf
+You need to install it using xcode.